-The Judgement Seat of Christ- Part 1
+The Judgment Seat of Christ

 The Christian's Reward for Faithful Service

+Addison was talking about the judgment of God that we must all face.
 The Bible clearly states that one day "every knee will bow, and every tongue will confess that Jesus Christ is Lord to the glory of God the Father."
-The Scriptures also plainly teach that one day judgement will take place for sin.
+The Scriptures also plainly teach that one-day judgment will take place for sin.
 There will be those who have not accepted Jesus Christ as Savior who will not receive eternal life.
 Rather they will spend eternity separated from a holy God in hell.

 I. Scriptural Passages About the Judgement Seat of Christ

-In each of these passages Paul is talking, not to unbelievers but to those who are saved by the blood of Jesus Christ.
-In each case he says that all believers will one day face this time of judgement.
+In each of these Scriptures, Paul is talking, not to unbelievers but to those who are saved by the blood of Jesus Christ.
+In each case, he says that all believers will one day face this time of judgment.

-II.
-Judgement Not to Determine the Believer's Salvation
+II.The Judgment Not to Determine the Believer's Salvation

 III.
 The Bema Seat of Christ

-In order to fully understand this day, we need to know what Greek word Paul chose for judgement here.
+In order to fully understand this day, we need to know what Greek word Paul chose for judgment here.
 He chose the word bema.
-It is at the Bema seat of Christ that the believer will be judged.
+It is at the Bema Seat of Christ that the believer will be judged.
 While bema is used in the gospels and in Acts of the raised platform where a Roman magistrate or ruler sat to make decisions and to pass sentence, this doesn't appear to be how Paul uses it.
-He is, intead going back to its original meaning.
+He is, instead, going back to its original meaning.
 If you read the Pauline epistles he frequently looks at the believer as a competitor in a spiritual contest.
-The term bema was taken from the Isthmian games where the contestants would compete for the prize under the scrutiny of the judges watching.
-Part of the job of the judges was to make sure that the contestants played by the rules of the game.
+For instance in I Corinthians 9:24,25 he states:

 At the end of the competition, the victor who played by the rules was lead by the judge to the platform called the bema.
 There a laurel wreath was placed on his head to demonstrate his victory.
 And just like the Greek athlete won a perishable prize, the Christian will receive an imperishable reward for service done for the Lord.
 Notice that there is no punishment meted out here.
 In I Corinthians 3:15 Paul says that we will suffer loss for things not done for the Lord.
 However, the loss here is a loss of reward.
 The punishment for sin was taken by our Lord Jesus Christ on the cross.